mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 "Nevermind that.
 Come.
 We don't have time to waste."

-"No!" he responded harshly.
+"No!" he shouted at her and moved to tackle her.
+She pushed him back and swung her spear to his chest and he could feel the air that it moved.

-She held her spear to his chest, and he backed away, feeling the air that it moved.
-"You would threaten a blind man?"
-He chastised her with a incredulity.
-With a flick of the wrist, Setre made a small shallow slice through a fatty part of his hip, and Kipnu doubled over, shouting in pain.
+"Why are you doing this to me?!"
+He chastised her as his body shook and groveled at her feet.
+"I need more!
+Get me more!"

+"Shut.
+Up!" she yelled, and with a flick of the wrist, Setre made a small shallow slice through a fatty part of his hip, and Kipnu doubled over, shouting in pain.
 "Look at you wallowing in your own misery," she said.
-"I'd love to spear you clean through so I don't have to listen to you whine.
-You're lucky that physicians are valuable here otherwise we'd have you working the ovens like the rest of your group."
+"I'd love to spear you clean through so I don't have to listen to it.
+You're lucky your class makes you valuable here otherwise we'd have you working the ovens like the rest of your group."
 With a pause and a sigh, she pulled out a cloth wrapping from her sling bag and kneeled to bandage up the wound.
 He flinched as she put her hand on his thigh and began winding the cloth tightly around his leg.
 "Finish the bandage then come with me.
 Shinna will speak to you."

 "I have nothing to talk about."